Perimenopause vs. Menopause: How to Navigate the Three Stages of the Transition

 Postmenopausal woman walking outdoors, representing long-term vitality and wellness after menopause

-Phase 3: Postmenopause – Long-Term Adaptation
+Phase 3: Postmenopause Symptoms and Long-Term Adaptation

 What is Postmenopause?